EFT, decoupling, Higgs boson mixing, and higher dimensional operators: Summary and Conclusions

 \section{Summary and Conclusions}

 Effective Field Theory is a powerful tool to look for deviations from the SM expectation in a theoretically well-motivated way.
 In a modern sense, it enables us to extend good quantum field theoretic properties to generic departures from the SM interactions, with potential relevance for UV complete scenarios depending on the accuracy with which constraints can be formulated.
 Along these lines, a set of particularly well-motivated observables are the oblique corrections as a subset of relevant electroweak corrections.
-In this work, we have analysed these observables from their dimension six and eight points of view with a critical perspective on how accurately EFT methods describe the full theory in the singlet extension scenarios where decoupling and alignment limits are exceptionally transparent.
-As expected, EFT approximates the full theory well in regions where it is valid.
-However, moving away from the alignment/decoupling limit, the relevance of the higher-dimensional terms in the EFT expansion quickly becomes relevant.
-Although these ranges are currently not probed by the experiments, it demonstrates the need to include higher-dimensional corrections (chiefly squared dimension six terms) to well-approximate the full theory.
-Furthermore, as Higgs boson mixing is a feature in almost all BSM theories with a non-minimal Higgs sector, this shows the necessity to go beyond dimension six interactions when data is very precise or when we want to inform a potential UV scenario accurately.